Introduction to classical and quantum integrability

 Some other interesting areas are:

-\begin{itemize} \item Quantum Spectral Curve\cite{Gromov:2013pga} is a modern technique in integrability that allows one to compute the exact spectrum of planar $ \mathcal{N}=4 $ Super Yang-Mills theory.
-In order to learn, see one of the following reviews on this subject \cite{Gromov:2017blm,Levkovich-Maslyuk:2019awk}; \item A lot of interesting research continues to be made in many aspects of integrability in AdS/CFT.
-Some interesting places to start are \cite{Beisert:2010jr,Arutyunov:2009ga}; \item One-point functions in AdS/CFT have also been a very active topic in the recent years as wekk (for a review see \cite{deLeeuw:2017cop} and \cite{deLeeuw:2019usb}); \item In these notes we discussed only periodic spin chains.
+\begin{itemize} \item The very important question of the thermodynamics of integrable models is addressed by the so-called Thermodynamic Bethe ansatz (TBA).
+In order to learn more about it see \cite{Bajnok:2010ke} and \cite{vanTongeren:2016hhc}.
+This originated the T-Q construction in AdS, and to learn more about this one can read the reviews in the next item. \item Quantum Spectral Curve (QSC)\cite{Gromov:2013pga} is a modern technique in integrability that allows one to compute the exact spectrum of planar $ \mathcal{N}=4 $ Super Yang-Mills theory.
+In order to learn, see one of the following reviews on this subject \cite{Gromov:2017blm,Levkovich-Maslyuk:2019awk}.
+The QSC is an alternative to the TBA in the case of planar $ \mathcal{N}=4 $ SYM theory; \item A lot of interesting research continues to be made in many aspects of integrability in AdS/CFT.
+Some interesting places to start in the subject are \cite{Beisert:2010jr,Arutyunov:2009ga}; \item Separation of variables (SOV) is also a very interesting topic to take a look (see \cite{Sklyanin:1991ss,Sklyanin:1995bm,Kazama:2013rya}); \item A lot of work has been made in Yangians (see the review \cite{Loebbert:2016cdm}) and Quantum groups (see for example \cite{Pasquier:1989kd,Kulish:1991np}); \item One-point functions in AdS/CFT have also been a very active topic in the recent years as well (for some reviews see \cite{deLeeuw:2017cop,deLeeuw:2019usb} and \cite{Linardopoulos:2020jck}); \item In these notes we discussed only periodic spin chains.
 A lot of work has been made in open spin chains and Bethe ansatz as well (two good places to start are \cite{Sklyanin:1988yz,Mezincescu:1990uf}); \item A new method to find new solutions of qYBE has been proposed in \cite{DeLeeuw:2019gxe,deLeeuw:2020ahe}.
-We added a review of this method in appendix \ref{app:newmodels}; \item Lindblad systems have also been recently studied in the context of integrability\cite{Medvedyeva_2016,10.21468/SciPostPhys.8.3.044,deLeeuw:2021cuk}; \item A lot of work has been made in Yangians (see the review \cite{Loebbert:2016cdm}) and Quantum groups (see for example \cite{Pasquier:1989kd,Kulish:1991np}); \item Separation of variables (SOV) is also a very interesting topic to take a look (see \cite{Sklyanin:1991ss,Sklyanin:1995bm,Kazama:2013rya}) \item Integrable defects and Bäcklund transformations have been also extensively studied (see for example \cite{Bowcock:2004my} and references therein); \item Very recently the study of set-theoretic YBE got some attention as well \cite{Doikou:2020bhy}. \end{itemize}
+We added a review of this method in appendix \ref{app:newmodels}; \item Lindblad systems have also been recently studied in the context of integrability\cite{Medvedyeva_2016,10.21468/SciPostPhys.8.3.044,deLeeuw:2021cuk};